googleapis/cloud-bigtable-clients-test/docs/test_proxy.md

 A difficult part of the proxy implementation lies in `CreateClient()`:

-1. The test proxy must store multiple Cloud Bigtable client objects in a data structure like map/hash/dict where the key is a unique ID that tags the client object.
+*   The test proxy must store multiple Cloud Bigtable client objects in a data structure like map/hash/dict where the key is a unique ID that tags the client object.
 To facilitate concurrent access to the data structure, locking is needed.
-1. When creating a client object, some configurations need to be set up properly, including channel credential, call credential, client timeout, etc. It's important to understand how your language handles channel vs. call credentials.
+*   When creating a client object, some configurations need to be set up properly, including channel credential, call credential, client timeout, etc. It's important to understand how your language handles channel encryption and call credential in different scenarios (the first scenario below is required):
+    *   [Required] For hermetic testing (which applies to this repo's tests), you don't need to set call credential, and you can use a **plaintext** connection to the mock server.
+    *   [Optional] For non-hermetic testing (the server is real and remote), you need an **encrypted** channel, and you can optionally provide a custom call **credential** (e.g. from service account).
+        *   To be more sophisticaed, you can allow the specification of custom **root certs** and **ssl target** if the default doesn't work for you.

 There may be confusion about `CloseClient()` and `RemoveClient()`, the key ideas
 are:

-1.  `RemoveClient()` removes the client object from the map/hash/dict, so proxy user can no longer see the object.
-1.  `CloseClient()` makes the client not accept new requests.
+*   `CloseClient()` makes the client not accept new requests.
 For inflight requests, the desirable result is that they are not cancelled (Different client libraries may have discrepancy here).
-1.  `RemoveClient()` is expected to be called after `CloseClient()` to avoid resource leak.
+*   `RemoveClient()` removes the client object from the map/hash/dict, so proxy user can no longer see the object. `RemoveClient()` is expected to be called after `CloseClient()` to avoid resource leak.